 Oh my, this Swiss chard, salmon and fresh lovage warm salad is absolutely divine.
 It is packed with beautiful seasonal ingredients, some even grown in own garden.
 Truly flavoursome too!

 Well, so far I’ve only got herbs and flowers in my garden and one of my absolute favorite ever herb is lovage.
 I use it quite a lot in my cooking especially fresh in salads and soups.
-Its unique flavor gives such a great taste to anything that this goes into making it a delicious recipe.
+Its unique flavor gives such a great taste and flavour to anything that this amazing herb goes into making it a truly delicious recipe.

 My only issue with lovage is that it doesn’t last long, sadly.
 I’d love to have it in the garden all throughout the year but it’s just a spring-early summer herb and then it goes away.

-I, therefore, use it as much as possible when it’s nice and fresh to make the most of it and the bigger stems I cut, wash them and freeze as they’re great for soups particularly like it with my meatballs, lamb or beans soup.
+I, therefore, use it as much as possible when it’s nice and fresh to make the most of it and the bigger stems I cut, wash them and freeze.
+Frozen lovage is great for soups and I particularly like it with this meatballs, lamb or beans soup.

 Here is a shot of my lovely lovage that is happily growing in my garden.

 Oh my!
-I just realized that I’ve never managed to get my lamb soup recipe live yet, a soup that is loved by everyone that had it in my place, my friends told me that should actually be my signature recipe.
-It is a great soup especially for those that love soup.
+I just realized that I’ve never managed to get my lamb soup recipe live yet, a soup that is loved by everyone that had it in my place, my friends told me that it really should be my signature recipe.
+It is a great soup especially for those that love a good old soup.
 That recipe has to come soon now that I’ve mentioned.

 Coming back to this lovely and so nutritious recipe, I’ve made it last week, kids were on holiday, I came home from a heavy day at work – you know when all issues, phone calls pour in all at once – type of day when you feel like your head is about to explode and all you need it’s to hit the bed.